sap-tutorials/sap-build-apps/tutorials/build-apps-trial-booster/build-apps-trial-booster.md

 ![SAP Build Apps lobby](rerun4.jpg)

 >In subsequent logins, you may be presented with 2 identity providers to log in with.
-SAP Build Apps requires the custom identity provider, so select the identity provider that is not **Defualt identity provider**.
+SAP Build Apps requires the custom identity provider, so select the identity provider that is <span style="color:red">NOT **Default identity provider**</span>.

->When you do login to SAP Build Apps:
+>When you do login to SAP Build Apps, use your password that you created for the custom identity provider.

 >![Log in](rerun3.jpg)

->Use your password that you created for the custom identity provider.

 😺